Book between plants with supplement capsules

 The German Nutrition Society (DGE) gives the following estimates for daily manganese intake⁵:

-age Mangan mg/day
+Age Mangan mg/day

 Infants